 Cruise Fleet in the U.S.

 If you live in the United States, you might be surprised to learn that MSC actually has a fleet that’s comparable in size to Carnival.
-Both lines offer more than 20 ships, with Carnival’s fleet being slightly larger overall than MSC.
+MSC’s fleet is 23 ships strong while Carnival is larger with 30 total ships. .

 The difference is that MSC isn’t near as focused on the North American market — although it continues to make a strong push.
 As a result, the number of ships you can sail from U.S. cruise ports on MSC is far fewer than Carnival.

-For example, in 2025 we found seven ships from MSC sailing from U.S. ports.
+For example, we found seven ships from MSC sailing from U.S. ports (and eighth is on the way).
 Carnival offers trips aboard 27 vessels according to its schedule.

 Bottom line, if the ship you sail is important to you, then you’ll have a lot more options on Carnival than MSC.